ilz5753/books/README.md

 after finish building `aab` on dashboard, download it

-now in `Key Store Explorer` app on our OS generate new keystore for downloading file
+now in [Key Store Explorer](https://keystore-explorer.org/downloads.html) app on our OS generate new keystore for `aab` file

 Download [bundletool](https://github.com/google/bundletool)